Skip to content

 2013-14

-Ashé to Amen: African Americans and Biblical Imagery, Museum of Biblical Art, New York, NY; Reginald F. Lewis Museum of Maryland African American History & Culture, Baltomore, MD; Dixon Gallery and Gardens, Memphis, TN.
+Ashé to Amen: African Americans and Biblical Imagery, Museum of Biblical Art, New York, NY; Reginald F. Lewis Museum of Maryland African American History & Culture, Baltimore, MD; Dixon Gallery and Gardens, Memphis, TN (traveling exhibition)

 2013

-Breaking Ground: Gifts form Katie and Drew Gibson, San Jose Museum of Art, San Jose, CA. Cross//Roads, The Center for Curatorial Studies at Bard College, Annandale-on-Hudson, NY.
+Breaking Ground: Gifts form Katie and Drew Gibson, San Jose Museum of Art, San Jose, CA

 2012

-The Human Touch: Contemporary Art from the RBC Wealth Management Collection, RedLine Gallery, Denver, CO and Blanton Museum of Art, University of Texas at Austin, Austin, TX.
+The Human Touch: Contemporary Art from the RBC Wealth Management Collection, RedLine Gallery, Denver, CO; Blanton Museum of Art, University of Texas at Austin, Austin, TX (traveling exhibition)

 2011